-Resident perceptions of poor service delivery largely centred on poor customer service.
-Critically was the common belief that the engagement of staff comes across as authoritarian rather than customer-focused.
-This has led many residents to walk away with a general feeling of disrespect when dealing with agencies.
-This backed other's opinion that front line workers often lack empathy and come across as paternalistic.
+Resident perception of poor service delivery primarily centred on poor customer service.
+There was a common belief that the engagement of staff comes across as authoritarian rather than customer focused.
+Many residents walk away with a general feeling of disrespect when dealing with agencies.
+Others convoys this view that front line workers often lack empathy and come across as paternalistic.